 Stem Cell Treatment is safe.

-It Is Safe & Worth Further Research
+It Is Safe & Worthy of Further Research

-While we are among the first to agree that more research is needed to conclusively approve our approach we do have a large evidence base demonstrating that stem cell treatment for musculoskeletal problems is safe and more research is needed to show efficacy.
+While we are among the first to agree that more research is needed to conclusively approve our approach we do have a large evidence base demonstrating that stem cell treatment for musculoskeletal problems is safe, while more research is needed to show efficacy.
 In particular we need more randomised controlled trials, double-blinded if possible, to prove beyond any shadow of doubt just how good these treatments are.

 Studies Supporting Stem Cell Treatment